jamixir/jamixir/README.md

 # Jamixir

-Jamixir is the Elixir implementation of the JAM Protocol, as described in the [Greypaper authored by Gavin Wood](https://graypaper.com/).
+Jamixir is the Elixir implementation of the JAM Protocol, as described in the [Graypaper authored by Gavin Wood](https://graypaper.com/).

 This is a WIP, so don't expect any production ready code.